name-snrl/nfh/README.md

 The `nfh` helps you create lists of files from your Nix File Hierarchy.

 Have you ever dreamed about auto imports?
-About disabling import of the entire directory?
-If so - nfh is for you!
+About disabling some of them?
+If so, then nfh is for you!

 # How does it work?